Our online application is now open! See how to apply below.

 Applicants outside of these states will be eligible to apply for relief payments through other organizations.
 Visit ams.usda.gov/services/grants/ffwr to see the list of organizations selected to distribute FFWR relief payments in your region.

-Applicant must provide acceptable (1) photo identification and (2) proof of employment as a farm worker or meatpacking worker within the U.S. and its territories during the period between January 27, 2020 and end of the incident period for the major disaster declaration related to COVID-19.
+Applicant must provide acceptable (1) photo identification and (2) proof of employment as a farm worker or meatpacking worker within the U.S. and its territories during the period between January 27, 2020 and May 10, 2023.

 Youth (under the age of 18) are eligible for a relief payment.
 Youth must provide the same documentation as described below.